pfrazee/json-lz/README.md

 **Philosophy**:

- - "[Munging](https://en.wikipedia.org/wiki/Mung_(computer_term)) after" is preferable to "coordinating before."
+ - "[Munging](https://en.wikipedia.org/wiki/Mung_(computer_term)) after" is better than "planning before."
 (See [Worse is better](https://en.wikipedia.org/wiki/Worse_is_better).)
  - Applications should be liberal in what they accept.
 (See [Robustness Principle](https://en.wikipedia.org/wiki/Robustness_principle).)

+## When to use JSON-LZ

+Apps are not expected to use JSON-LZ until they need to support multiple vocabularies.
+This is in keeping with our philosophy that "munging after" is better than "planning before."
+Put another way: you can't get every developer to do the "Right Thing," so you should make your apps safely handle the "Wrong Thing."

+The default assumption is that JSON will be created without any vocabulary metadata.
+JSON-LZ apps are **always expected** to use [duck-typing](https://en.wikipedia.org/wiki/Duck_typing) and custom identifying attributes (such as a `type`) as their primary solution to validating their inputs.
+If a JSON input fits its schema-shape, then apps can assume vocabulary conformance.

+As communities grow and integrate more applications around a shared dataset, they will encounter issues due to ambiguities in schemas.
+At this point, they can add JSON-LZ metadata and tooling.
+(Of course, you can add JSON-LZ as early as you want.)
+The level of strictness used can increase as the complexity of the issues increases.
+The goal is to be as relaxed as possible and therefore support the most possible inputs without introducing "fatal ambiguities."
+When ambiguities begin to degrade the UX, the strictness around vocabularies can be increased.

 ## How to use JSON-LZ

+JSON-LZ uses metadata to "paint" the attributes of a JSON document with vocabulary definitions.
+Vocabs are arbitrary strings (not necessarily URLs) which declare the schema's origins.
+They can be used to identify the meanings of attributes, transform between different structures, and fallback to safe defaults in the case ambiguous meaning.

+### "Painting" attributes

 TODO

+#### Via duck-typing

+TODO

+#### Via JSON-LZ metadata

+TODO

+#### Via JSON-LD metadata

+TODO

-### Modes of conformance
+### Identifying the vocabulary of an attribute

-#### Default naive mode

-The default form of conformance in JSON-LZ is not to conform.
-This is the easiest of all approaches, and it is called the **"default naive"** mode.

-A default-naive app should manage conformance by [duck-typing](https://en.wikipedia.org/wiki/Duck_typing).
-If a JSON fits its schema-shape, then the app should assume vocabulary conformance.

-#### Full-muckity mode

-When an app decides to handle multiple vocabularies, it should manage conformance by JSON-LZ's detect/transform/fallback toolset.
-This is called the **"full-muckity"** mode (as in: "I've decided to get into the muckity muck of schema vocabularies").

-Here, a JSON should be transformed to fit the target vocabulary, and if it fails any requirements it should use a well-defined fallback (which may include total rejection).
-Additionally, a fully muckity app should include the vocabulary metadata in its outputted JSON.

-#### Half-muckity mode

-Before adopting multiple vocabularies, an app may want to include the vocabulary metadata in its outputted JSON in order to maximise its possible conformance with other apps.
-This is known as the **half-muckity** mode and it's recommended but not required.
+TODO

+### Transforming between vocabularies

+TODO

+### Detecting ambiguities and falling back to safe defaults

+TODO

 ## Requirements